defunctzombie/defunctzombie.github.com/_posts/2012-12-13-the-copy-and-paste-virus.md

 ---
 >If there is bad code, I will find it, and I will copy it.

-Years ago (long before the web 2.0 days) I wrote javascript.
+Years ago (long before the web 2.0 days) I wrote JavaScript.
 Then I stopped.
-These days, I again write a lot of javascript.
-Other people also write a lot of javascript and not a single day goes by that someone doesn't write some new jquery plugin or other interesting javascript client library.
+These days, I again write a lot of JavaScript.
+Other people also write a lot of JavaScript and not a single day goes by that someone doesn't write some new jQuery plugin or other interesting JavaScript client library.
 This is fantastic!
 All of these developers are solving their problems and sharing the solution with everyone else.

-However, when I look back on the javascript that I would see someone write years ago and the javascript I see being distributed today, I don't see much difference.
-Sure, some styles and html technologies are better, but I still see everyone delivering javascript which all looks like a variation of the following.
+However, when I look back on the JavaScript that I would see someone write years ago and the JavaScript I see being distributed today, I don't see much difference.
+Sure, some styles and html technologies are better, but I still see everyone delivering JavaScript which all looks like a variation of the following.

 {% highlight javascript %}
-(function(window) { // or $ depending if it is a jquery plugin
+(function(window) { // or $ depending if it is a jQuery plugin
     var run,
         out,
         find,